It takes all sorts and you don't find a more varied bunch of people than in the paranormal

 When you first get into ghost hunting you have to take a few leaps of faith.
 How can a poltergeist throw something when it has no physical form?
 How can a ghostly voice end up on an audio recording when it wasn't heard at the time?

 These things seem illogical and they are.
 Even the best paranormal investigators can't offer up a satisfactory paranormal explanation for these and other aspects of the behaviour of ghosts.
-Apart from one man, Patrick Jackson, who does have logical explanations for all of these strange goings on, including the age old question... why is it never a ghost running around shouting "it's Britney, bitch?"
+Apart from one man, Patrick Jackson, who does have logical explanations for all of these strange goings on, including the age old question... why is it never a modern ghost of someone recently deceased running around shouting "it's Britney, bitch?"

 The problem is only around 40% of people believe in ghosts.
 So already more than half of the people Patrick talks to think the phenomenon associated with hauntings are just tricks of the mind, fakes or folklore.
 The others do believe the activity is real, but they think it's caused by spirits of the dead.
 They want to believe in ghosts.
 They like believing in ghosts.
 They have no reason to question their beliefs.